Download the webinar presentation by clicking on the download button below the title of this article.

 In the past, anyone could be a business introducer.
 Even a taxi driver who picks up high net worth individuals from the airport could introduce them to a banker and sign an introducer agreement.

 There are no legal requirements or licenses specific to introducers in the financial industry.
 However, due to the increased requirements on financial institutions (Code of Conduct, duties, etc. towards their clients), many compliance officers have set internal requirements whereby introducers should be licensed.
 This ensures the organization minimise its risk of on boarding clients that breach AML rules and regulations.

-What should financial institutions consider when remunerating introducers?
+What should Swiss financial institutions consider when remunerating introducers?

-- Remuneration principles are fixed by the parties in the agreement (no provision as per the law)
+- The remuneration principles should be fixed by the parties in the agreement (there are no provision as per the law).

-- Percentage of the gain made by the financial institution, e.g. percentage of the bank fees paid by client (gross or net)
+- The percentage of the gain made by the financial institution, e.g. percentage of the bank fees paid by client (gross or net).

-- Time limit of the remuneration? shall be fixed contractually
+- If there is a time limit of the remuneration this shall be fixed contractually.

 What are the duties involved?